whiteand/quartet/README.md

 }) // => false
 ```

-If we need explanation, then we must use explanation schema.
+If we need explanation, then we must use explanation validators (with second parameter of v).

 ```javascript
 const EXPLANATION = {